2010 eruptions of Mount Merapi: Air travel disruption

 By 7 November the Aviation Volcanic Ash Advisory issued from Darwin Australia reported the volcanic ash plume "to FL250 OBS extending 100 nmi to the west".
 Fights to cities close to Merapi including Yogyakarta, Solo and Bandung were affected by concerns of ash in the air around the mountain and of that blowing from the mountains ash plume toward the west and south west of Merapi.
 The closure of smaller airports near the volcano delayed the arrival of burn cream and ventilators for those whose skin and lungs have been damaged by the ash, heat and volcanic gases.
 The VAAC code red status was issued again for that day describing an ash plume extending westward to 120 nmi, the last observations being made at 08:30 (UTC) 14:30 local time at Yogyakarta.

 At Jakarta's Soekarno-Hatta Airport (CGK) airlines canceled 50 flights on Sunday, 7 November in addition to 36 flights cancelled on 6 November over concerns about volcanic ash.
-Many international airlines halted flights to the capital however some carriers resumed some flights on Sunday 7 November.
+A number of international airlines halted flights to the capital however some carriers resumed some flights on Sunday 7 November.
 Jakarta's Soekarno-Hatta airport normally handles around 900 flights per day and a spokesman for Soekarno-Hatta Airport, confirmed that the capital's airport remained fully open.
 Flag-carrier Garuda Indonesia and Lion Air still operated international flights out of Jakarta's Soekarno-Hatta airport.
 Garuda Indonesia spokesman Pujobroto told news portal kompas.com, "There has been no notice to airman so far from the aviation authorities which says the airport is affected by the volcanic ash.
 Therefore Garuda continues its activities."
 Domestic flights to and from Yogyakarta were cancelled by Garuda Indonesia: 15 flights (8 departure / 7 arrival), Lion Air: 4 flights (3 departure / 1 arrival), Batavia Air: 2 flights (1 departure / 1 arrival).
 AirAsia (Malaysia) had previously suspended flights into Yogyakarta and Solo and SilkAir (Singapore) had suspended their operations into Solo.
-Airport operations at Yogyakarta's Adisucipto airport had already been closed or suspended on many occasions due to concerns from ash fall and limited visibility.
+Airport operations at Yogyakarta's Adisucipto airport had already been closed or suspended on a number of occasions due to concerns from ash fall and limited visibility.
 Garuda and Sriwijaya Air canceled all flights to Yogyakarta until 9 November due to the ash plume.
 Pujobroto, vice president of corporate communications, Garuda Indonesia announced that with flight conditions between Yogyakarta and Solo also still uncertain, flights from Yogyakarta will not be diverted to Solo and reiterated that there had not been any official declaration that Soekarno Hatta airport had been affected by Merapi's volcanic ashes and nor was it closed down.
 "Garuda will still continue its services for domestic and international flights to and from Soekarno Hatta airport."

 Department of Air Transport's Director General Herry Bakti announced on 8 November that flights in and out of Soekarno-Hatta International Airport in Jakarta had returned to normal.